Best drive Defensive & Advance Driving School

 4. Do adults pass driving tests faster than teenagers?

 It depends on the individual.
-Adults often learn more carefully but may take longer because they have less free time.
+Adults will learn more carefully but may take longer, due to a lack of free time.

 5. How can I improve my confidence while learning?